mokshaproject/moksha/docs/main/HelloWorld.rst

 .. note::

-   The Moksha Hub is automatically started when you run ``moksha start``, but you can also start it by running ``moksha-hub``.
+   The Moksha Hub is automatically started when you run ``./moksha-ctl.py start:moksha-hub``, but you can also start it by running ``moksha-hub``.

 .. seealso::